Biographies of Washington State Department of Financial Institutions division directors and executives.

 Charles E. Clark, Agency Director

-Charles E. Clark: Charlie Clark was appointed Director of the Washington State Department of Financial Institutions (DFI) on April 1, 2019.
-He first joined DFI in 2012 and served in the roles of Division of Consumer Services Enforcement Program Manager and Division Director before serving as agency Deputy Director beginning in November 2016.
-Prior to joining the DFI, Charlie represented the DFI as its lead litigation counsel as an Assistant Attorney General from 2005 through 2011.
-Prior to joining the Attorney General’s Office, he worked as an attorney in private practice.
+Charles E. Clark: Charlie Clark has served as the Director of the Washington State Department of Financial Institutions (DFI) since April 1, 2019.
+He first joined DFI in 2012 and served in the roles of Division of Consumer Services Enforcement Program Manager and Division Director before serving as the agency Deputy Director beginning in November 2016.

-Charlie sat on the Board of Directors of the American Association of Residential Mortgage Regulators from 2014 to 2023, serving as its President from 2018 to 2020.
-He also currently sits on the Board of Directors and serves as Chair Elect of the Conference of State Bank Supervisors, having previously served as Secretary, Treasurer, and Vice-Chair.
+He also currently sits on the Board of Directors and serves as Immediate Past Chair of the Conference of State Bank Supervisors, having previously served as Secretary, Treasurer, Vice-Chair, Chair-Elect and ultimately Chair for the 2024/2025 term.
 He received his undergraduate degree in Accounting and an M.B.A. from California State University, Sacramento.
 He received a J.D. degree from the University of the Pacific, McGeorge School of Law.

-Ali Higgs, Acting Director of Consumer Services
+Ali Higgs, Director of Consumer Services

-Ali Higgs is the Acting Director of Consumer Services, and formally served as the Director of Regulatory and Legal Affairs for DFI from 2021 to 2023.
+Ali Higgs is the Director of Consumer Services, and formally served as the Director of Regulatory and Legal Affairs for DFI from 2021 to 2023.
 Ali has extensive experience working in financial regulation and the financial services industry.
 Ali began her career at DFI in 2002 as a bank regulator and has worked for DFI in several capacities over her 20+ year tenure.
 She is also a lawyer, former compliance consultant, and adjunct professor.

 Ali received both her B.A. in Business Administration and JD from Seattle University.
 She is a member of the Washington State Bar Association.